2.4. TensorIR: Tensor Program Abstraction Case Study

 • The order of iterations changes slightly

-In order to get lnumpy_mm_relu_v2, we have to rewrite a new function (or manual copy-pasting and editing).
+In order to get lnumpy_mm_relu_v2, we have to rewrite it into a new function (or manually copy-paste and edit).
 TensorIR introduces a utility called Schedule that allows us to do that pragmatically.

 To remind ourselves, let us look again at the current MyModule content.